-Hepatitis is an inflamed liver, most often caused by the hepatitis C, or "hep C," virus.
+Hepatitis is an inflamed liver .One of the more common causes is a virus called hepatitis C, or "hep C".
+It is now curable.
 SVR stands for sustained virologic response.
 It means that 12 weeks or more after you stop treatment, tests can’t find the hepatitis C virus in your blood.

 At that point, the virus is very unlikely to return.
 This is the goal of treatment for hepatitis C.